onpuppet/puppet-monitoring/README.md

 ## Limitations

 If you are running through a Puppet master, and are deploying services using Puppet - monitoring will not detect this service until the next run due to a limitation in onpuppet-refacter module.
-Running in a masterless setup however, will work as expected.
+Running in a masterless setup however, will work for a single run.

 ## Contributing